zfc283/PotatoTrip/README.md

    Replace `YOUR_PASSWORD` with the password you would use to connect to SQL Server

 5. Clone the repository to the local environment using: `git clone <repository-url>`
-6. Open the Command Prompt and run the following command within the project's root directory to restore project dependencies:
+6. Open the Command Prompt and run the following command within the project's root directory to restore project dependencies

     ```bash
     dotnet restore
     ```

-    Afterwards, run the following command to build the project:
+    Afterwards, run the following command to build the project

     ```bash
     dotnet build
     ```

 7. Open the project in Visual Studio and navigate to the `appsettings.json` file.
 In the `ConnectionString` section, replace the `Password` field with your SQL server password.
 If you follow the steps above, you should also set the `User Id` field to `sa` and choose a database name to enter in the `Database` field
-8. Open the Command Prompt and run the following command to create the initial database migration:
+8. Open the Command Prompt and run the following command to create the initial database migration

    ```bash
    dotnet ef migrations add initialMigration
    ```

-   Afterwards, execute the following command to create the database:
+   Afterwards, execute the following command to create the database

    ```bash
    dotnet ef database update